 Learning Goals for the Major in Geography

 The geography curriculum allows students to specialize in one of three tracks: Global Culture, Economics and Society; Environment; or Geographical Techniques.
-Each tract has three key learning goals, as listed below.
+The Geography program has general learning goals for the entire program, and specific goals for each of the three tracts, as listed below.

 Global Culture, Economics, and Society

-- Demonstrate the ability to synthesize and examine critically a range of contemporary cultural, economic, and societal issues, particularly those connected with globalization and geopolitics.
+- Synthesize and examine critically a range of cultural, economic and societal issues, particularly those connected with globalization, geopolitics and processes driving environmental change

-- To become literate in the terminology and frames of reference used in environmental research and to apply terminology and frames of reference appropriately.
+- Understand and apply the terminology and frames of reference used in physical and social environmental research

-- To demonstrate an understanding of fundamental principles, concepts, and knowledge of geographic technologies used in the acquisition, processing, and analysis of spatial geographic data.
+- Demonstrate the fundamental principles and concepts of geographic technologies (e.g. geographic information systems, remote sensing) used in the acquisition, processing, and analysis of spatial data

-- To be able to locate, access, manipulate, display, and communicate spatial geographic data on selected topics.
+- Locate, access, manipulate, display and communicate spatial data effectively

 Learning Goals for the Major and the Minor in Environmental Studies